RECESSIVE WHITE / ALBINO IN CATS

-Emma Stothers (2013) provided photos of her albino Oriental Longhair, Pangur.
+Greer Stothers (2013) provided photos of this albino Oriental Longhair, Pangur.
 Pangur's eyes look like faded lilac-blue.
 On close inspection, the pupil is a dull red, while what looks like lilac is just the pale blue refraction of the lens overlaid on a pinkish pupil.
 This makes Pangur very photo-sensitive.
 Pangur's parents are half-siblings with the same father.

 The Southview Line

 The best documented Recessive White Oriental cats were those owned and bred by Julia May who owned a number of Anart Miiko’s (Recessive White female) descendants in Britain.